 Do not insert the same reference model to the Tekla Structures model several times.
-If there are duplicate reference models, there are also duplicate GUIDs.
+One person only should update the reference model (click Refresh) to avoid duplicate object data.

 When you want to update the reference model, do not delete the old reference model from an open Tekla Structures model and replace it with a new one, because then you would lose the work done on reference objects in the old model.
 Use the change detection functionality instead.

 To only clip reference models and point clouds with the clip plane tool, set the advanced option XS_DO_NOT_CLIP_NATIVE_OBJECTS_WITH_CLIP_PLANE to TRUE.
 If you do this, the native objects are not clipped.